By Eli S. Noff, Partner and Mary Lundstedt

 Remember, a 6-month window remains to submit an offshore voluntary disclosure.
 Without a voluntary disclosure, willful taxpayers run the increasing risk of IRS detection, substantial penalties (including fraud and foreign information return penalties), and criminal prosecution.

-If you have questions regarding international tax issues, contact a Fair Lakes IRS Audits Lawyer at Frost & Associates, LLC today for a free consultation.
+If you have questions regarding international tax issues, contact an international tax lawyer at Frost & Associates, LLC today for a free consultation.